 Most young children interact with some form of technology in our modern lives.
 Whether it is watching television, communicating with family via video calls, or playing games on a tablet, young children may have quite a bit of experience with technology.
-Many parents and educators consider technology something to be used with caution.
+Many parents and educators consider technology something to be used with caution, as described in the article Parenting Children in the Age of Screens.
 This tool kit gives parents and educators recommendations for technology use, how to get involved in technology, what to look for when selecting technology, and how to place limits on technology use.

 Recommendations for Technology Use from the AAP